chaquator/chaq-di-ts/README.md

 }

 // Create injector "factory"
+const makePythagoreanTripleInjector = makeInjectorFactory<PythagoreanTriple>();

-// This pattern is due to TypeScript not allowing partial type arguments, with the rest being deduced const makePythagoreanTripleInjector = makeInjectorFactory<PythagoreanTriple>();
+// ^ This pattern is due to TypeScript not allowing only some type arguments being specified,
+// with the rest being deduced
+// So you call `makeInjectorFactory<T>` and get back the function to create the injector
+// This returned function accepts generic arguments based on `T`, which allows auto-complete to work
+// for the dependencies, and subsequently it allows auto-complete to for the module,
+// which is based on the dependencies

-// Create an injector by specifying dependencies and then the module based on dependencies const PythagoreanTripleInjector = makePythagoreanTripleInjector(
+// Create an injector by specifying dependencies, and then the module based on dependencies const PythagoreanTripleInjector = makePythagoreanTripleInjector(
     {
         a: [],